How to set up QuickBooks inventory scanner for your online account

 But you need to know that QuickBooks comes in two versions — QuickBooks Online and QuickBooks Desktop.
 Both can be broken down into different packages and payment plans.

 We mention this because, currently, you cannot use QuickBooks inventory scanner with the online version.
-If you’re already a QBO user, don’t close the page just yet, as we have workarounds for navigating the missing feature.
+If you’re already a QuickBooks Online user, don’t close the page just yet, as we have workarounds for navigating the missing feature.

-With QuickBooks Desktop, you get access to the barcode scanner for QuickBooks Advanced inventory, it also comes with:
+With QuickBooks Desktop, you get access to the barcode scanner for QuickBooks Advanced Inventory, which includes:

 When looking into how to work with barcodes and QuickBooks, imagine you’re a large-scale manufacturer who prints unique artwork of several collaborating artists on t-shirts.
-You need to track WIP, raw materials, and finished goods.
+You need to track work in progress, raw materials, and finished goods.

-QuickBooks barcode software allows you to track these items as they move along your shop floor and warehouses in real time, allowing you to keep all your inventory information centralized, removing the chance for human errors.
+QuickBooks barcode software allows you to track these items as they move along your shop floor and warehouses in real time.
+It will enable you to keep all your inventory information centralized, removing the chance of human errors.

 1. At the top of the screen, select Edit